dazuma/toys/toys/docs/guide.md

 #### Descriptions and the args DSL

-Positional arguments may also have short and long descriptions, which are displayed in online help.
+Positional arguments can also have short and long descriptions, which are displayed in online help.
 Set descriptions via the `desc:` and `long_desc:` arguments to the argument directive.
 The `desc:` argument takes a single string description, while the `long_desc:` argument takes an array of strings.
 Here is